 Deacon, Fred, Kaleb and Greg on summit of Mt.
 Heinen - September 30, 2018

 Arrowleaf Balsamroot with Arrowrock Reservoir in the distance

 Initial steep climb out of Irish Creek Campground, on the shores of Arrowrock Reservoir

 The trail in sight starting at FR-268 adjacent to Irish Creek Campground on Arrowrock Reservoir is steep and straight up - it vanishes over the ridge on the horizon.
 To know that this is only the beginning of the climb and that there is so much more elevation gain is the fun part of the challenge.
-We caught up with a group of 3 hikers whom we didn't see again on the trail.
 The initial climb levels off into a beautiful meadow, but only for a short distance and then it climbs unmercifully again utilizing a few short switchbacks, to finally top off at Point 5402 at 1.8 miles where perspective can be gained.
 Mt.
 Heinen still can't be seen, not for another mile or so.

 The wildflowers - mostly Arrowleaf Balsamroot - were at optimum blooming the end of May.
 Threadleaf phacelia and bright purple penstemon were so lush and healthy.
 At times the vegetation grew so abundantly over the trail that we had to pay attention to where we were going.
 This is a ridge hike, open and airy as you walk above the landscape as the hillsides below fall away into undulating blankets of green and yellow with distant blue-gray mountain ranges surrounding.
 The trail is easy to follow most of the way but it gains a few "false summits" before Mt.
 Heinen comes into view.
 Closer to the peak it becomes less wide.